Index Librorum Prohibitorum: European restrictions on the right to print

-In the 16th century, both the churches and governments in most European countries attempted to regulate and control printing because it allowed for rapid and widespread circulation of ideas and information.
-The Protestant Reformation generated large quantities of polemical new writing by and within both the Catholic and Protestant camps, and religious subject-matter was typically the area most subject to control.
-While governments and church encouraged printing in many ways, which allowed the dissemination of Bibles and government information, works of dissent and criticism could also circulate rapidly.
+In the 16th century, both the churches and governments in most European countries attempted to regulate and control printing because it allowed for the rapid and widespread circulation of ideas and information.
+The Protestant Reformation generated large quantities of polemical new writing by and within both the Catholic and Protestant camps, and religious subject matter was typically the area most subject to control.
+While governments and the church encouraged printing in many ways, which allowed the dissemination of Bibles and government information, works of dissent and criticism could also circulate rapidly.
 As a consequence, governments established controls over printers across Europe, requiring them to have official licenses to trade and produce books.

-The early versions of the Index began to appear from 1529 to 1571.
-In the same time frame, in 1557 the English Crown aimed to stem the flow of dissent by chartering the Stationers' Company.
+The early versions of prohibition indexes began to appear from 1529 to 1571.
+In the same time frame, in 1557 the English crown aimed to stem the flow of dissent by chartering the Stationers' Company.
 The right to print was restricted to the two universities (Oxford and Cambridge) and to the 21 existing printers in the city of London, which had between them 53 printing presses.

-The French crown also tightly controlled printing, and the printer and writer Etienne Dolet was burned at the stake for atheism in 1546.
+The French crown also tightly controlled printing, and the printer and writer Étienne Dolet was burned at the stake for atheism in 1546.
 The 1551 Edict of Châteaubriant comprehensively summarized censorship positions to date, and included provisions for unpacking and inspecting all books brought into France.
 The 1557 Edict of Compiègne applied the death penalty to heretics and resulted in the burning of a noblewoman at the stake.
 Printers were viewed as radical and rebellious, with 800 authors, printers and book dealers being incarcerated in the Bastille.
 At times, the prohibitions of church and state followed each other, e.g. René Descartes was placed on the Index in the 1660s and the French government prohibited the teaching of Cartesianism in schools in the 1670s.

 The Copyright Act 1710 in Britain, and later copyright laws in France, eased this situation.
 Historian Eckhard Höffner claims that copyright laws and their restrictions acted as a barrier to progress in those countries for over a century, since British publishers could print valuable knowledge in limited quantities for the sake of profit.
 The German economy prospered in the same time frame since there were no restrictions.